IxorTalk/ixortalk-assetmgmt/README.md

 For general documentation about the IxorTalk platform: https://github.com/ixortalk/ixortalk-gateway

-IxorTalk Assetmgmt is a Sprint Boot Microservice responsible for managing assets within the IxorTalk instance.
+IxorTalk Assetmgmt is a Spring Boot Microservice responsible for managing assets within the IxorTalk instance.
 It uses Spring Data Rest on top of MongoDb.

 ## Building